shounakitraj/BannerDetect/README.md

 ### Description:

 1. If the page gets redirected during visiting any of the Servers, it runtime maintains the list `Urls` for the redirected Urls.
-2. After reading csv file, the script reads whole list of Redirected Urls.
+2. The script reads whole list of Redirected Urls.
-3. The output will be stored in ReconOutput.txt file.
-This file gets created in the same directory from which the script is running.
+3. The output will be stored in `ReconOutput.txt` file.
+This file gets created in the same directory.
-4. Current Version of script checks following conditions:
+4. This Version of script checks following conditions:

 * Change of HTTP Method
 * Visiting Non-existing page (To generate 404 condition)